asyrjasalo/RESTinstance/README.md

 Then to run acceptance test as following:

     nox -s atest

-Using separate virtualenvs even for generating robot.libdoc is not a bad idea:
+You know, having virtualenv even for generating libdoc is not a bad idea:

     nox -s docs

 Remove all sessions (`.venv/`s) and remove temporary files in this directory:

     nox -s clean

-Our clean builds are known to work well on Python 3.7 and 2.7 series too:
+Our builds are known to work well on Python 3.7 and 2.7 series too:

     nox -s clean build

-This workflow is preferred when (pre)-releasing new version to TestPyPI:
+This workflow is preferred for distributing a new (pre-)release to TestPyPI:

     nox -s test atest docs clean build release_testpypi install_testpypi

-If that worked well, all is fine to let the final release to PyPI:
+If that went well, all will be fine to let the final release to PyPI:

     nox -s release install

 ### Ideas